livechat/livechat-public-docs/site/content@beta/platform-overview/introduction.md

 These objects contain chat and thread IDs.
 The IDs can be used to retrieve chat history.

-If you want to retrieve chats from the customer perspective, you should use [Customer API](../customer-api).
-When you log in as an agent, you should go with [Agent API](../agent-api).
+If you want to retrieve chats from the customer perspective, you should use [Customer Chat API](../customer-chat-api).
+When you log in as an agent, you should go with [Agent Chat API](../agent-chat-api).

 ### Performing a chat